centrifugal/centrifugo/docs/content/server/install.md

 centrifugo --config=config.json
 ```

+### Linux packages

-In production you will need to daemonize Centrifugo.
-We have prebuilt `rpm` and `deb` packages for
-most popular Linux distributions and Docker image.
-See `Deploy` section for more information.
+We have prebuilt `rpm` and `deb` packages for most popular Linux distributions and Docker image.
+See [this chapter](../deploy/packages.md) for more information.

+### Docker image

+And of course we have official Docker image – see [this chapter](../deploy/docker.md) for more information.